moddayz/black-hawk_bin/README.md

 1. Download the archive black-hawk_bin-main.zip
 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
-4. In the Addons source directory line, specify black-hawk_bin-main \ black-hawk_bin-main \ Helicoptersib - the Helicoptersib folder
+4. In the Addons source directory line, specify  black-hawk_bin-main \ Helicoptersib - the Helicoptersib folder
 5. Uncheck Binarize
 6. Pack it.
 7. You should get Helicoptersib.pbo